Sana (singer): 2015–present: Sixteen, Twice, solo activities, MiSaMo, and acting

 In 2015, Sana participated in the music survival show Sixteen, a reality television series to determine the members of Twice.
 Out of the sixteen contestants, Sana was selected as one of the nine members of the newly formed girl group.
 She officially debuted with Twice in October 2015 with the title song "Like Ooh-Ahh" from their debut extended play The Story Begins.

 In February 2021, Sana became the first Twice member to release a solo single after she covered "Sotsugyou", a 2020 single by Japanese band Kobukuro.
 The cover, which includes an a cappella version, was released as a digital single through Warner Music Japan.
 She released a version with Kobukuro themselves in March 2021.

 On February 9, 2023, JYPE announced that Sana, alongside bandmates Momo and Mina, would officially debut in Japan on July 26 as a sub-unit named MiSaMo with the extended play titled Masterpiece.
 Prior to the trio's debut, on January 25, they released the track "Bouquet" as part of the soundtrack of TV Asahi's drama series Liaison: Kodomo no Kokoro Shinryōjo.

+In September 2023, Sana appeared as a guest on Dex's Fridge Interview, a YouTube talk show hosted by Dex.
+Sana's episode became the most viewed video on the channel, exceeding 10 million views.
+She replaced Dex as the host from March to June 2024, and returned for a second season from March to August 2025.
+During this time the show was known as Sana's Fridge Interview.
+In December 2025, Sana appeared in Daesung's music video for "Hando-Chogua".